1923 Chicago mayoral election

 In the Chicago mayoral election of 1923, Democrat William E. Dever defeated Republican Arthur C. Lueder and Socialist William A. Cunnea.
 Elections were held on April 3, the same day as aldermanic runoffs.

-To win their party's nominations, Dever won an unopposed Democratic primary election, while Lueder handily defeated three opponents in the Republican Party's primary.
+To win their party's nominations, Dever went unopposed in the Democratic primary election, while Lueder handily defeated three opponents in the Republican Party's primary.

 Nominations

 Democratic primary

 Ahead of 1923, the Democratic Party had long been divided.
-Carter Harrison Jr. and Edward Fitzsimmons Dunne had once each led factions which held equal prominence to a faction led by Roger Charles Sullivan.
+Carter Harrison IV and Edward Fitzsimmons Dunne had once each led factions which held equal prominence to a faction led by Roger Charles Sullivan.
 However, by the end of the 1910s, Sullivan's wing of the Chicago Democratic Party had dwarfed theirs.
 By then, the blocs of Harrison and Dunne had effectively united as well.
 When Sullivan died in 1920, George Brennan became the party leader.
 He sought to unify the Democratic Party factions.